convince-project/smc_ros_gazebo_plugins/README.md

 * *ros_smc_plugins*: containing the implementation of the SMC plugins interfacing with the roamer server, used for experiment 3;
 * *roamer_pkg*: containing the roamer server, that drives the simulated robot upon request

-## Updates after reviewers comment
+## Updates for fixing problems reported by the reviewers

 ### Problem 1: Building the docker image results in a large memory usage, resulting in the OS crashing
 *Fix:*